1

 景風居南方。 景者,言陽氣道竟,故曰景風。 其於十二子為午。 午者,陰陽交,故曰午。 其於十母為丙丁。 丙者,言陽道著明,故曰丙; 丁者,言萬物之丁壯也,故曰丁。 西至于弧。 弧者,言萬物之吳落且就死也。 西至于狼。 狼者,言萬物可度量,斷萬物,故曰狼。

 The Jing Wind dwells in the south.
-Jing speaks of the yang qi's way being exhausted.
-Therefore it is called the Jing Wind.
+Jing refers to the yang qi's course being exhausted.
+Therefore, it is called the Jing Wind.
 Among the twelve branches, it is Wu.
 Wu means yin and yang intersect.
-Therefore it is called Wu.
-Among the ten mothers, it is Bing and Ding.
-Bing speaks of the yang way manifesting brightly.
-Therefore it is called Bing.
-Ding speaks of the ten thousand things' vigor and strength.
-Therefore it is called Ding.
-It goes west until Hu.
-Hu speaks of the ten thousand things falling and moreover approaching death.
-It goes west until Wolf.
-Wolf speaks of the ten thousand things being able to be measured and assessed, and cutting the ten thousand things.
-Therefore it is called Wolf.
+Therefore, it is called Wu.
+Among the ten stems, it is Bing and Ding.
+Bing refers to the yang path manifesting clearly.
+Therefore, it is called Bing.
+Ding refers to the ten thousand things' vigor and strength.
+Therefore, it is called Ding.
+It goes west to Hu.
+Hu refers to the ten thousand things withering and falling and approaching death.
+It goes west to Wolf.
+Wolf refers to the ten thousand things being measurable and assessable, and of cutting them off.
+Therefore, it is called Wolf.

 18